 Lots of dog owners have success when diverting their puppy’s attention to a safe chew toy such as a KONG or other reputable brand chew toy.
 If your puppy simply has an innate desire to chew on things, teaching them (via reward based training) that it’s a good thing when they chew on their toys will help divert their attention away from other items, like your clothes and furniture.
 It’s also important to set your puppy up for success by removing items you don’t want them to chew on.

 Training should be at the heart of any diversion tactics.
 Use treats, toys and lots of praise when your puppy chews on their own toys rather than chewing on everyday household items.

-Getting your pet insured from a young age can mean protection against future issues – rather than being excluded from pre-existing conditions.
+RSPCA Pet Insurance is flexible and helps provide peace of mind for pet owners across all of Australia.
 Call RSPCA Pet Insurance on 1300 881 492 to find out more, or get a quote and buy online today.